WHO CAN SUBMIT

 The panel proposal must include:

-the name, e-mail, job title/status, department and university/institution/organization of the confirmed chair and discussant.
+• the name, e-mail, job title/status, department and university/institution/organization of the chair and discussant;

 Author Meets Critics’ Session

-These sessions involve a discussion between the author(s) or editor(s) of a book published/to be published between 2020 and 2023 and 2-3 'critics' about the contribution of the book to the field.
-The session should include a confirmed chair.
+These sessions involve a discussion between the author(s) or editor(s) of a book published/to be published between 2023 and 2026 and 2-3 'critics' about the contribution of the book to the field.
+The session should include a chair.

 The organizer submits the completed session.